abbyazari/abbyazari.github.io/_pages/join.md

 **Interested candidates should apply directly to the UA Physics or the ECE MSc/PhD programs.
 Include a statement of research interest _specifically_ mentioning their interest in ARG and the project of interest.**

-Tips and Tricks: Applicants who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
-When writing your interest statement review the group's prior [publications](https://abbyazari.github.io/publications/).
+Tips and Tricks: Applicants who do not yet hold a MSc are strongly recommended to apply to the MSc program first.
+When writing your interest statement review the group's prior [publications](https://abbyazari.github.io/publications/) or current research themes in ARG.
 After applying potential students should notify me of their application via email; a response is not guaranteed.

 ### Post Doctoral and Visitor Funding Opportunities